Poster, 2d and 3d drawings and CAD

 Freeware and cutting lines but need installation http://gdsoftware.dk/downloads.aspx (choose easy poster printer)

-opensource but at the moment without cutting lines, no installation needed! http://posterazor.sourceforge.net/
+Poser razor is opensource but at the moment without cutting lines, no installation needed! http://posterazor.sourceforge.net/ and there is now even a fully online tool:https://posterazor.sourceforge.io/online/

 2D CAD